zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/durable/duarable-process03.png"  width="800" />

 Note:
-it's execution stops.
+it's execution stops, it can be unloaded from memory (so you stop paying for it) .
 At the same time

 ---
 <!-- .slide: data-transition="none" -->